Periods of Automorphic Forms Associated to Strongly Tempered Spherical Varieties: Local multiplicity

 \end{thm}

 \begin{proof} This follows from a similar but easier argument as in the Gan--Gross--Prasad model case (\cite{W10}, \cite{W12}, \cite{B15}) and the Ginzburg--Rallis model case (\cite{Wan15}, \cite{Wan16}, \cite{Wan17}).
 The argument is easier for this model because it is reductive and hence there is no need to regularize the integral over $H$.
-The only difference is that the proofs in the above papers used the Gelfand pair condition (i.e. $m(\pi)\leq 1$ for all $\pi$) which is not known for this model.
+The only difference is that the proofs in the above papers used the Gelfand pair condition (i.e. $m(\pi)\leq 1$ for all irreducible representation $\pi$ of $G(F)$) which is not known for this model.
 But this can be solved by the same argument as the unitary Ginzburg--Rallis model case in our previous paper (Section 6 and Appendix A of \cite{WZ}).
 We will skip the proof. \end{proof}

 If $F=\BC$, then any tempered representation of $G(F)$ is generic and we have $m_{geom}(\pi)=c_{\pi}(1)=1$ by the result for Whittaker model in \cite{Mat}.
-Hence the above theorem implies that $m(\pi)=1$ for all tempered representation $\pi$ of $G(F)$ with trivial central character (note that the $L$-packet only contains one element in complex case).
+Hence the above theorem implies that $m(\pi)=1$ for all tempered representations $\pi$ of $G(F)$ with trivial central character (note that the $L$-packet only contains one element in the complex case).